Jasper Smits, Ph.D.

 Jasper Smits, Ph.D., is a professor of Psychology.
 His research program centers on developing and validating innovative intervention strategies for anxiety and related problems.
 His work spans basic studies on mechanisms of change and moderators of treatment response to clinical trials evaluating novel behavioral and pharmacological interventions.
 A key focus of his work is to improve the efficacy and reach of exposure therapy.
 To this end, Dr. Smits established the international Exposure Therapy Consortium.
 His work also examines the interplay between anxiety vulnerability and health behaviors, particularly smoking, leading to specialized cessation treatments targeting anxiety sensitivity through exercise.
 Dr. Smits has published over 250 works and has been PI, Co-I, or mentor on grants totaling over $23 million from federal agencies such as the National Institute of Mental Health (NIMH), the National Institute on Drug Abuse (NIDA), the National Cancer Institute (NCI), and the Department of Defense (DOD), alongside state and industry funding

-Richard Brown, PhD
+Richard Brown, Ph.D

 Research Professor